 Barbecued Chicken Wings

-Barbecued Chicken Wings Marinated in sticky spicy soy sauce from Chicken and Rice by Shu Han Lee.
+These easy Barbecued Chicken Wings from Chicken and Rice by Shu Han Lee are marinated in sticky spicy soy sauce.

 This is a crowd favourite at family barbecues and gatherings.
 Chicken wings are super-cheap, and the sweet salty glaze always leaves the children licking their fingers happily.
 The recipe can be easily multiplied for any number of new nieces and nephews.